 Thirdly, they payout instantly.
 No need to head back to a shop to get your winnings; once you win, the money is in your online account instantly.
 From there, you can use it to play more games or simply withdraw it.

 Scratchcards online are very easy to use.
 Simply go to your chosen online bookmaker or casino, one you already have an account with, and find them in the casino section of the website.
 As popular as they are, not all online bookmakers have a comprehensive collection.
 That’s why we recommend Jackpotjoy, the online bingo site.

 The ‘Instants’ section on Jackpotjoy is absolutely crammed with a huge range of online scratch cards.
-All are available to play in demo mode so as long as you are a customer, you can try them for free.
+All are available to play in demo mode, so as long as you are a customer, you can try them for free.
 This will give you a good idea if the card is for you.
-You can also click on ‘more info’ on all of the cards and check the minimum price and the jackpots on offer.
+You can also click on ‘more info’ on all the cards and check the minimum price and the jackpots on offer.

 If you don’t already have a Jackpotjoy account, signing up is very easy and only takes a few minutes.